 Over the course of a single day in Jane’s life, Green masterfully elucidates both the banality and the evil.
 It’s in the way the Jane is somehow considered less than her male counterparts (the monster has three assistants), how it’s she who is asked to lie to the producer’s wife about his whereabouts, and, most especially, how her male co-workers get a subtle but unmistakable pleasure in watching her be humiliated like this.
-ALthough it takes place on one day, The Assistant is not a film about a single incident of sexual violence.
+Although it takes place on one day, The Assistant is not a film about a single incident of sexual violence.
 It’s about a culture of misogyny.
 It’s about how the trauma of sexual abuse ripples outward, creating crises of complicity and ruining lives.

 On that Saturday morning when the presidential race was called for Joe Biden, and we were pretty sure Trump would have to leave office, all I wanted to do was go to a bar in Manhattan, get absolutely trashed with a bunch of strangers, give out copious hugs and high-fives, and randomly break out in a “Fuck Trump” chant.
-I haven’t smoked a cigarette in a decade, but I’d smoke one with you: Step outside and bum one just to chat some people up and watch the revelry in the streets.
+I haven’t smoked a cigarette in a decade, but I’d smoke one with you: Step outside and bum one just to chat you up and watch the revelry in the streets.
 Then I’d go back inside and drink some more until all my joy was drained.
 Then I’d probably insult the bartender and get thrown out.

 Bloody Nose, Empty Pockets captures this particular magic.
 It was made using controversial methods.
 It passes itself off as a documentary chronicling the last night of business of a dive bar in Las Vegas, where regulars get shit-faced as they say goodbye to their home away from home.
 In reality, the filmmakers “auditioned” barflies from around the country, brought them to a bar in their hometown of New Orleans, gave them a broad set-up, and filmed them interacting.
 They aren’t playing characters; they’re being themselves.
 But the evening was filmed twice and then edited down into one film.

 Some critics had a problem with a film like this passing itself off as a documentary.
 Truthfully, the best way to describe it is as an improvised film with non-actors.
 But I don’t care.
 I’ve been in this world, and I’ve known these people, and this film is the truth.
 The film has all the rhythms of a celebratory night out at a dive bar.
-The fun, low-stakes afternoon hours during the day, where you watch daytime TV together and chat like office mates; the thrilling first few hours of the evening when everyone is in love with each other; and those desperate final minutes, when the people who didn’t go home with someone try to start shit because if they can’t fuck, they’re going to fight.
+The fun, low-stakes afternoon hours during the day, where you watch daytime TV together and chat like office mates; the thrilling first few hours of the evening when everyone is in love with each other; and those desperate final minutes, when the people who didn’t go home with someone try to start shit because if they can’t fuck, they’re sure as shit gonna fight.

 The humans of Bloody Nose, Empty Pockets would be bit players in any other film.
 They’d be comic relief.
 But the filmmakers here give them a spotlight and let us look at them more deeply than we’ve ever done on film and certainly in real life.
 We see veterans who have been left down by their country; women who’ve lost their children; and artists who didn’t make it.
 They’re outcasts, every one of them.
 And aren’t those the best kind of people?